JohnHiro84/DeliveryBee/README.md

 ![sample image](stripe.png)

-The Delivery Bee is a Postmates clone where customers can request deliveries and Helper Bees fulfill those orders.
+The Delivery Bee is a Postmates clone where customers can request deliveries, and Helper Bees fulfill the orders.
-The app is made with a frontend for the customer and a frontend for the workers fulfilling the orders.
-The app is made with the MapBox(maps) and Stripe (payments) APIs.
-The app uses redux to manage state.
-The app also uses React Hooks, toast notifications, chartJs and moment Js to format time/dates.
+The app has a frontend for the customers and a frontend for the helpers.
+Delivery Bee utilizes the MapBox API to display maps and the Stripe API to take care of payments.
+The app uses Redux to manage state, and it also uses React Hooks, toast notifications, ChartJs, and MomentJs(format time/dates).

 ## Challanges